 True: It is impossible for the vaccine to change your DNA.

 False: It can give you COVID-19.

 True: The vaccine does not contain a live virus strain.
 It cannot give you COVID-19.

-True: The vaccine does not contain egg protein and can be given to people with egg allergies.
+True: The vaccine does not contain egg protein or shellfish and can be given to people with egg and shellfish allergies.

 False: It causes severe side effects.

 True: For most, the vaccine causes mild side effects that resolve in a few days.

 False: It makes women infertile.

 True: There is no evidence that the vaccine causes infertility.

 False: It contains a microchip or tracking device.